I currently work for IBM at the TJ Watson research lab, New York. I am part of

 Drossopoulou, part of the SLURP

 oriented languages.
-Particularly I have been working on implementing atomic
+Particularly, implementing atomic

 sections with lock inference.
 I have been fortunate to work with Khilan Gudka on this subject.